-Exit Survey
+Student Survey

-An online exit survey is sent to every student leaving the program, whether through graduation, dismissal or withdrawal.
-In addition to measuring program outcomes, the exit survey assesses how the program and institution may improve academic and support services to students.
-The exit survey is used as an indirect measure of the MSW Program.
-The survey assesses the academic service environment in which the student participated, evaluates the student's perception of the learning environment and explores each student's plans to conduct mission or volunteer activities in their future.
-The exit survey is sent out prior to graduation and then again at three months to the non- responders.
+An online student survey is sent to every student in the program, as well as students leaving the program, whether through graduation, dismissal or withdrawal.
+In addition to measuring program outcomes, the student survey assesses how the program and institution may improve academic and support services to students.
+The student survey is used as an indirect measure of the MSW Program.
+The survey assesses the academic service environment in which the student participates, evaluates the student's perception of the learning environment and program's culture.
+The survey is administered three times per year - fall, spring, and summer.